eyosias-k-negash/eyosias-k-negash.github.io/_posts/2022-07-15-lighttpd_wsgi_bug.md

 show_contact_card: true
 no_nav_bar: false
 live: true
-tldr: This blog is about a Root RCE on an old SMC router product that has passed its EOL and is catalogued at CVE-2020-13776.
+tldr: A bug potentially becomes an Auth Bypass issue when an application is setup behind a reverse proxy that handles the authentication by adding “Authentication-Me” header when it is required.
 tags:
   - tag: Infosec
   - tag: Vunleribility Research
-  - tag: blog
 ---

 # An Auth Bypass Bug saved on a Technicality